Gomsi: Report of 1995-96

-The Directorate of Research, Government of Arunachal Pradesh, conducted trial-excavation at the main mound and at extreme northwestern corner of the site which comprised 5 acres of land.
-The site is located at 15 km in the southwestern direction from the district headquarters, Pasighat and 19 km inside from Murkong Salak, nearest Railwayhead in Assam-Arunachal border.
+During 1995–96, the Directorate of Research, Government of Arunachal Pradesh, conducted trial excavations at the main mound and at the extreme northwestern corner of the 11.5-acre site.
+Gomsi is located about 15 km southwest of Pasighat and about 19 km from Murkongselek railway station on the Assam–Arunachal Pradesh border.

 A portion of brick-wall was exposed out of a house structure.
 Excavation of almost rectangular mound (21x17 m), revealed ten brick courses to the northwestern corner of the wall showing both the base and the floor levels.
 Above the floor level, a superstructure was raised by using some perishable material.